 For agency recruiters, it often feels like clients are toying with them these days.

-It feels for all the world that some* Line Managers, Internal Recruiters and HR types have conspired to make life for recruiters as hellish as possible.
-Job briefs given out to 6 agents, ‘urgent’ orders postponed after weeks of work, interviews cancelled at a moment’s notice and – worst of all – sudden silence and no status updates at all.
+It feels for all the world that some* Line Managers, Internal Recruiters, and HR types have conspired to make a life for recruiters as hellish as possible.
+Job briefs given out to 6 agents, ‘urgent’ orders postponed after weeks of work, interviews canceled at a moment’s notice, and – worst of all – sudden silence and no status updates at all.

-And we might feel compelled to criticise slow-moving or vindictive clients for their actions, and the impact it has on us as recruiters, individually and corporately.
+And we might feel compelled to criticize slow-moving or vindictive clients for their actions, and the impact it has on us as recruiters, individually and corporately.

 Corporates, who jerk recruiters around, appear to be oblivious to the reality of who they are hurting and the actual damage they are doing.

 The people who are really suffering are candidates, and the real damage being done is to their own brands and reputations.

 Oh yes, make no mistake.
 It stuns me that employers can be so blind.
 When you cancel a job with a recruiter at the last minute, who do you think suffers?
 It’s the candidate, who has already been on three interviews with your company, has been led to believe an offer is imminent and is now tossed aside, usually without any explanation.

 And when you brief a recruiter on your ‘urgent’ job, demand a rapidly assembled shortlist, and then sit on it for 8 weeks, do you realize it’s not just the recruiter you have sent on a costly and frustrating wild-goose chase?
 There are six candidates who have been briefed on that job, told it’s you hiring and advised their resume is on your desk.
 And if foolishly, you have given that order out to 6 recruiters, that could be 25 candidates waiting to hear back from you.
 Getting increasingly angry.
 At you.